kplates/paneful/README.md

 ## Features

-### Drag & Drop Projects
+### Split Pane Layouts

-Drag a folder from Finder into the sidebar to create a new project with the path pre-filled.
+Five layout presets — columns, rows, main + stack, main + row, and grid.
+Cycle through them with `Cmd+T` or auto-reorganize with `Cmd+R`.

-### Drag Files into Terminals
+### Project Sidebar

-Drag files from Finder or your editor (VS Code, Cursor) into a terminal pane to paste their paths as shell-escaped arguments.
+Organize terminals by project.
+Each project gets its own layout, panes, and working directory.
+Switch instantly from the sidebar.
+Drag the right edge to resize — width persists across sessions.

-### Favourites
+### Drag & Drop

-Save a workspace layout as a favourite — name, layout preset, and per-pane commands.
-Launch any favourite with a click to instantly recreate the setup.
-Managed from the star icon in the toolbar and the favourites section in the sidebar.
+Drag folders from Finder into the sidebar to create projects with the path pre-filled.
+Drag files into terminal panes to paste their paths as shell-escaped arguments.

 ### Editor Sync